When Will My Son Start Nursery?

 If your child experiences intense separation anxiety, struggles to adjust to new surroundings, or prefers playing alone rather than interacting with peers, they may need more time before starting nursery.
 Some children thrive in group settings at an early age, while others require a gradual transition.

-Observing your child’s behavior can help you decide the right time to enroll them.
+Observing your child’s behaviour can help you decide the right time to enrol them.
 Signs of readiness include curiosity about their environment, an interest in social interactions, and the ability to follow simple instructions.
 If your child isn’t quite ready, waiting a few months before starting nursery can make the transition smoother.

 Ultimately, there is no perfect age for nursery.
 Every child develops at their own pace, and what matters most is ensuring they feel comfortable and secure.
 By considering their emotional and social readiness, you can make an informed decision that best supports your child’s early learning journey.